-The number one priority for Chief Patrick Molloy is to protect and serve the citizens of Abington Township and all those who work and travel throughout our community.
-The Department remains committed to the best practices in policing, as evidenced by the organization's status as a CALEA and PLEAC Accredited Agency, one out of only 13 that achieved this dual status in all of Pennsylvania.
+The number one priority for Chief Patrick Molloy and the Abington Township Police Department is to protect and serve the citizens of Abington Township and all those who work and travel throughout our community.
+The Department remains committed to the best practices in 21st century policing, as evidenced by the organization's status as a CALEA and PLEAC Accredited Agency, one out of only nine departments in the State of Pennsylvania that have achieved this dual status.

 For decades now, the Department has worked in partnership with many community stakeholders to foster healthy relationships based on mutual respect, transparency, and above all, trust.
-Members of the Department are committed to the Philosophy of community-oriented policing by putting the community first and the Six Pillars of 21st Century Policing - https://cops.usdoj.gov/RIC/Publications/cops-p341-pub.pdf.
-To accomplish this mission effectively and efficiently they have adopted the motto "To Protect and Serve with P.R.I.D.E.
+Members of the Department are committed to the Philosophy of community-oriented policing by putting the needs of the community first.
+The organization is also guided by the principles of the Six Pillars of 21st Century Policing - https://cops.usdoj.gov/RIC/Publications/cops-p341-pub.pdf.
+To accomplish this mission effectively and efficiently, they have adopted the motto "To Protect and Serve with P.R.I.D.E."
 (Professionalism, Respect, Dedication and Esprit de Corps).

-Chief Molloy continues to strengthen the Department's longstanding commitment to the Willow Grove NAACP, as we monitor our operations to ensure that we are employing fair and impartial policing strategies.
-In the wake of the George Floyd murder and widespread protests, the Department and the Willow Grove N.A.A.C.P. created the Chief's Advisory Council on Fair and Impartial Policing.
-This council was formed to honor the late Dr. Donald Clarke and Ms. Valerie O. Ward, two past presidents of the Willow Grove N.A.A.C.P. who were both role models to our officers and servant leaders for decades in our Township.
-This diverse group, which continues to include the current president and vice president of the Willow Grove N.A.A.C.P., pastors, and advocates meet quarterly with Command Staff to review policies and procedures, body camera footage, citizen's complaints, use of force reports, and other statistical data related to arrests and vehicle stops.
-These meetings continue to provide all of us with new perspectives, as we have had difficult conversations related to race and policing.
-We have learned is there is much more that unites us than divides us.
+Chief Molloy continues to strengthen the Department's longstanding commitment to the Willow Grove NAACP, and is proud of the Department's long standing relationship and Agreement with them (WGNAACP Agreement).
+In 2023, the Department continued to work with the NAACP to monitor our operations to ensure that we are employing fair and impartial policing strategies.

+Our department-wide commitment to training in areas such as: procedural justice, implicit bias, cultural responsiveness, social interaction skills, and crisis interventions/de-escalation, has helped us accomplish this mission.
+Because of this, our Chief's Advisory Council ("Council") on Fair and Impartial Policing continues to thrive.
+This council was formed to honor the late Dr. Donald Clarke and Ms. Valerie O. Ward, two past presidents of the Willow Grove NAACP who were role models to our officers and servant leaders for decades.
+The diverse group on the Council, which includes the current President and Vice President of the Willow Grove NAACP, pastors, elected officials and other advocates in our community, meet tri-annually with the Command Staff to review policies and procedures, body camera footage, citizen's complaints, use of force reports, and other statistical data related to arrests and vehicle stops.
+These meetings continue to provide us with new perspectives as we confront the complex issues related to race and policing.
+We have learned that there is more that unites us than divides us, and we cannot do our job properly without the support and trust that is fostered by our philosophy of community-oriented policing.